FilippoL/TalkStats/README.md

 ---

-*Made with ☕ and probably too many WhatsApp messages*
+*Made with mass amounts of mass and probably too many WhatsApp messages*